American bison hunting: Trapping

+In the case of a jump, large groups of people would herd the bison for several miles, forcing them into a stampede that drove the herd over a cliff.

+The earliest evidence for buffalo jumps dates to around 1400.

+Working on foot, a few groups of Native Americans at times used fires to channel an entire herd of buffalo over a cliff, sometimes killing far more than they could use.

-A Crow historian has related a number of ways to get bison.
-By the help of songs, hazers, drive lines of stones and a medicine man pointing down the line with a pair of hindquarters in his hands, the Crows drove many bison over a cliff.
+A Crow historian has related some ways to get bison.
+With the help of songs, hazers, drive lines of stones (cf. desert kites), and a medicine man pointing down the line with a pair of hindquarters in his hands, the Crows drove many bison over a cliff.
 A successful drive could give 700 animals.
-During winter, Chief One Heart's camp would maneuver the game out on slick ice, where it was easier to kill with hunting weapons.